storybookjs/react-native/.github/ISSUE_TEMPLATE.md

 ### Acceptance criteria

-_Please inclide a checklist of the requirements necessary to close this ticket.
+_Please include a checklist of the requirements necessary to close this ticket.
 The work should be narrowly scoped and limited to a few hours worth by an experienced developer at the most._

 ### Who to contact

-_Add yourself or someone who is familiar with the code changes and requirements.
-This person(s) should be able to review the completed code._
+_Add yourself and/or people who are familiar with the code changes and requirements.
+These people should be able to review the completed code._
 End work issue - please tag this issue with the correct status and type labels